Ghooosstt/docker-IdentityIQ/README.md

 **WARNING, this action will delete your containers and all the data they contain.**

+- *Step 2 to step 4 can be automated using **reset_containers.bat** and **reset_containers.sh** scripts.*

-*As the `volumes_backup` script performs a backup of the entire database, it is not possible to backup the data, upgrade the IIQ version, then restore the backup, because the IdentityIQ schema version will be the version retrieved during backup.*
+- *As the `volumes_backup` script performs a backup of the entire database, it is not possible to backup the data, upgrade the IIQ version, then restore the backup, because the IdentityIQ schema version will be the version retrieved during backup.*

 # Ressources